 To assess fundamental health of a project, we used the FCAS metric.
 FCAS is a comparative metric whose score is derived from the interactivity between primary project lifecycle fundamentals: User Activity, Developer Behavior, and Market Maturity.

 There are a few sub components which provide data to each fundamental:

 User Activity is comprised of Project Utilization and Network Activity

 Developer Behavior is comprised of Code Changes, Code Improvement and Community Involvement

 Market Maturity is comprised of Liquidity and Market Risk.
 Market Maturity has less than 5% impact on a project’s overall FCAS.

 FCAS ratings are on a 0-1000 point scale with a corresponding letter grade.
 Break points are based on standard deviations in the underlying component distributions.

 900 – 1000 is marked as S for superb.
 750 – 899 is marked as A for attractive.
 650 – 749 is marked as B for basic.
 500 – 649 is marked as C for caution.
 And finally, below 500 is marked as fragile.
 You can read more about it here.

-DigiByte has been ranked as the C category – caution with overall 639 points as of May 10th.
-By far the strongest metric that contributed to this score is user activity that got 776 points, followed by market maturity with 564 and developer activity that had 546 points.
-This data backed fundamentals valuation model is a good insight into underlying driving forces of a project and as you can see DGB fares bad under the scrutiny of FCAS.
-Primary reasons for this are low developer activity but also weak market maturity that is a consequence of the lack of listings on bigger exchanges.
+Nano has been ranked as the C category – cautious with overall 522 points as of May 10th.
+By far the strongest metric that contributed to this score is developer activity that got 754 points, followed by market maturity with 631 and user activity that had 425 points.
+This data backed fundamentals valuation model is a good insight into underlying driving forces of a project and as you can see NANO doesn’t fare well under the scrutiny of FCAS.
+And the primary reason for this bad score is the lack of activity and hence utility on their network.

 Below are some of the most important news around the project in the last 30 days.